Medicare Access & CHIP Reauthorization Act (MACRA)

 Are CRNAs exempt from MIPS?

-In general, no—CRNAs are not exempt from MIPS unless they meet any one of the following exclusion criteria:
+CRNAs must participate in MIPS unless they meet all three of the following exclusion criteria:

 What is the AANA doing to help CRNAs prepare for MACRA?

 The AANA reviewed the Final Rule on MACRA, sought feedback from members, monitored CMS resources and submitted comments that specifically addresses the needs of CRNAs, and vigorously advocated the following:

 - Improved payment for CRNAs and increased opportunities for incentives

 - Reasonable reporting requirements